 Solar Installation to Cut Diesel Use at Diavik Diamond Mine

-The facility includes 6,620 bifacial solar panels that will generate 4.2 GWh of clean electricity each year, replacing the use of one million litres of diesel annually.
-This project received CAD 3.3 million (USD 2.40m/EUR 2.24m) in funding from the Government of the Northwest Territories Large Emitters GHG Reducing Investment Grant Program.
+The facility features 6,620 bifacial solar panels that will generate 4.2 GWh of clean electricity annually, replacing one million litres of diesel.
+This project received CAD 3.3 million (USD 2.40m/EUR 2.24m) in funding from the Government of the Northwest Territories’ Large Emitters GHG Reducing Investment Grant Program.

 Image: Collected

-The solar facility will supply up to 25% of Diavik’s electricity needs as the mine prepares for closure in 2026, with the decommissioning process expected to continue until 2029.
-Rio Tinto intends to shut down the mine from 2026 to 2029.
-It remains uncertain how the solar and wind projects will integrate into the local energy network afterwards.
+As the Diavik mine prepares for its planned closure in 2026, the solar facility will supply up to a quarter of its electricity for ongoing operations.
+The decommissioning process is expected to continue until 2029, though it remains uncertain how the solar and wind projects will be integrated into the local energy network afterward.

-Rio Tinto states that Diavik is collaborating with the Government of the Northwest Territories and community partners to assess how its renewable energy infrastructure can most effectively benefit the region post-closure.
+Rio Tinto says that Diavik is collaborating with the Government of the Northwest Territories and community partners to determine how best to use its renewable energy infrastructure to benefit the region after the mine closes.

 First GHG Reduction Project Funded by Large Emitters Grant